nickofthyme/Envoyus/CONTRIBUTING.md

       - Keep your code [DRY](http://javascript.crockford.com/code.html).
       - Follow [STYLE-GUIDE.md](STYLE-GUIDE.md)
   1. Run the [tests](./client/test) before submitting a pull request.

     ```bash
     node run test
     ```

-    1. Tests are very, very important.
+    Tests are very, very important.
 Submit tests if your pull request contains new, testable behavior.
   1. Your pull request should be comprised of a single [squashed](# 8.
-Squish your changes into a single commit [optional]) commit.
+Squish your changes into a single commit [optional]) commit whenever practicable.